 • Use the “date” button on the top to filter the results for a specific date.

-5. If prompted to agree to our attendance policy, type your initials.
+5. If prompted to agree to our attendance policy, type your initials and click “I agree.”

 6. If desired, type a note.
 This is particularly helpful if you have any questions or requests, or anything you’d like the UPL to be made aware of prior to your visit.